 Graduate Research Assistants Tuition Policy

 Effective Date: July 1, 2014

-The College of Engineering (the College) aims to attract and retain top quality students to our graduate degree research programs by offering competitive recruitment packages including tuition support.
-It is the College policy that tuition costs for graduate research assistants (GRAs) be included as a direct cost in all grant proposals and contracts for all sponsors.
+The Carl R. Ice College of Engineering (the college) aims to attract and retain top quality students to our graduate degree research programs by offering competitive recruitment packages including tuition support.
+It is the college policy that tuition costs for graduate research assistants (GRAs) be included as a direct cost in all grant proposals and contracts for all sponsors.
 Federal grants and contracts normally allow for such costs.

 The purpose of this policy is to:

-- implement standard tuition support across all departments in the College of Engineering for graduate assistants supported by sponsored projects;
+- implement standard tuition support across all departments in the college for graduate assistants supported by sponsored projects;

-- advise PIs on charging full tuition directly to sponsored projects for graduate assistants assigned to and supported by a sponsored project during each semester; and
+- advise Principal Investigators (PIs) on charging full tuition directly to sponsored projects for graduate assistants assigned to and supported by a sponsored project during each semester; and

 - advise PIs of the college internal process in cases where a sponsor does not allow tuition.
 Refer to the Request for ERGP Support of Unallowable Tuition Costs section below.